Anti-LGBTQ curriculum laws in the United States

-Anti-LGBTQ curriculum laws are laws approved by various U.S. states that limit the discussion of sexuality and gender identity in public schools, restricting the teaching of gender deconstructionist theory (GDT).
-In theory, these laws mainly apply to sex ed courses, but they can also be applied to other parts of the school curriculum as well as to extracurricular activities such as sports and organizations such as gay–straight alliances.
+Anti-LGBTQ curriculum laws are laws approved by various U.S. states that limit the discussion of sexuality and gender identity in public schools.
+In theory, these laws mainly apply to sex ed courses, but they can also be applied to other parts of the school curriculum such as restricting the teaching of gender deconstructionist theory (GDT).
+These laws may also affect extracurricular activities such as sports and organizations such as gay–straight alliances.
 In July 2022, a wave of anti-LGBTQ curriculum resurgence saw ten such laws beginning to take effect in six different states.
 Some states enacting these new laws appear to have mirrored similar laws from other states.

 In Florida, the Parental Rights in Education law and Florida Board of Education policy bans education on "sexual orientation" or "gender identity" unless it is mandated under state academic standards or as part of an optional reproductive health course or lesson, while Alabama bans the topics from kindergarten to grade 5, except for instruction deemed "age or developmentally appropriate," and Iowa bans the topics from kindergarten to grade 6.
 Five other states (Montana, Arizona, Arkansas, Tennessee and Florida) require parental notification of instruction on LGBTQ issues and allows parents to opt-out of such instruction.

 In June 2025, the Supreme Court in Mahmoud v.
 Taylor held that a school district's policy of not permitting opt-outs of instruction involving LGBTQ-themed storybooks in a Maryland public school system violated the right to free exercise of religion under the First Amendment.

+History

+Censorship laws in the U.S can be seen starting as early as the 1775.
+Censorship in this context is creating laws to criminalize unacceptable materials that go against the mainstream ideals.
+Throughout the 1800s, marriage was defined as union between a man and a woman.
+These social definitions of sexuality shaped what the law would consider to be appropriate to teach in public institutions such as schools.

+As the 1880s neared, the progressive education movement took hold throughout America lasting until the late 1950s.
+During this period in the early 1900s, Chicago public schools started to integrate social hygiene.
+Social hygiene education was intended to focus on prevention of disease and centered around morality.
+This concern developed as the public started to fear disease and prostitution, creating social pressure that influenced this to emerge.
+This was the start of sex education being introduced into the school environment.

+In the 1970s, the U.S government started making federal laws toward teaching abstinence.
+This means to abstain from sexual contact until marriage.
+The focus of these laws were to teach that sexual contact has no benefit unless it is within a heterosexual marriage.
+These policies shaped abstinence only sex education curricula within public schools.
+Moving into the 1980s, the AIDS crisis caused Americans to panic, urging for the addition of safe sex practices into public health.
+However, the response to this panic varied across each state as they have the power to make individual laws.